nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 - **Alternative 1 (current choice):** Using tutor index.
   - Pros: Using the tutor index provides a clear and unambiguous way for users to specify which tutor they want to delete.
-The index corresponds directly to the position of the tutor in the displayed list, making it easy for tutors to identify the target tutor.
+The index corresponds directly to the position of the tutor in the displayed list, making it easy for users to identify the target tutor.
   - Pros: The use of tutor indices eliminates the potential challenge of dealing with long or complex names.
 Users do not need to type out the entire name, which can be especially beneficial if a tutor has a lengthy or complicated name.